tarwn/lessthandot-hugo/blogs/content/posts/2010-01-02-the-most-read-posts-and-most-searched-ke-2009.md

 Vista 16.88%
 Win 7 16.77%</pre>

-So that is it for this post, let&#8217;s hope that we keep producing a lot of great content for you our reader in the coming decade.
+So that is it for this post, let's hope that we keep producing a lot of great content for you our reader in the coming decade.

  [1]: /index.php/ITProfessionals/EthicsIT/my-top-ten-favorite-technologies-of-this
  [2]: /index.php/ITProfessionals/EthicsIT/google-interview-questions